mlnotes2718/dbt-practice/DBT_Notes.md

   target: dev
 ```

-### DBT init - Automatic Profile Creation with Service Account
+### dbt init - Automatic Profile Creation with Service Account
 - **Please check your directory location!
-Please do not perform init within another DBT project.
+Please do not perform init within another dbt project.
 Always start init at the root folder.
 Init will fail if there is an existing folder with the same project name.**
 - When you run `dbt init <dbt-project-name>` it will create a folder with that project name and all the necessary subfolder.
 - Next it will automatically create a connection profile for you, based on the answer you supplied.
 For Mac user, the profile is located at `/Users/USER/.dbt/profile.yml`

 #### Automatic Profile Setup Question
-- Which database would you like to use? >> Select [1] bigquery
+> - Which database would you like to use? >> Select [1] bigquery
-- Desired authentication method option (enter a number): >> 2 (Select 1 for oauth, 2 for service account)
+> - Desired authentication method option (enter a number): >> 2 (Select 1 for oauth, 2 for service account)
-- keyfile (/path/to/bigquery/keyfile.json): /Users/USER/.dbt/name-of-your-service-key-created-in-Google.json
+> - keyfile (/path/to/bigquery/keyfile.json): /Users/USER/.dbt/name-of-your-service-key-created-in-Google.json
-- project (GCP project id): >> YourGoogleProject
+> - project (GCP project id): >> YourGoogleProject
-- dataset (the name of your dbt dataset): >> **liquor_sales** (Note: you can specified the dataset you created on Bigquery, if you did not create a dataset, DBT will create one using the dataset name you supplied here)
+> - dataset (the name of your dbt dataset): >> **liquor_sales** (Note: you can specified the dataset you created on Bigquery, if you did not create a dataset, dbt will create one using the dataset name you supplied here)
-- threads (1 or more): >> enter a thread number
+> - threads (1 or more): >> enter a thread number
-- job_execution_timeout_seconds [300]: >> enter for default
+> - job_execution_timeout_seconds [300]: >> enter for default
-- Desired location option (enter a number): 1 for US and 2 for EU
+> - Desired location option (enter a number): 1 for US and 2 for EU

 **Example**